Utah Administrative Code

 (3) collecting data on:

 (a) the number, disabilities, and levels of students served;

 (b) the types of program delivery models used;

-(c) costs of the ESY program in LEAs;
+(c) costs of the ESY services in LEAs;

 (d) program effectiveness.